microsoft/react-native-windows-samples/website/blog/2020-05-18-rn4mupdadates.md

 ---
-title: "React Native for macOS, and more!"
+title: "React Native for macOS"
 author: Kiki Saintonge
 authorURL: http://twitter.com/KikiSaintonge
 description: "We're on React Native core version 0.62 with new community modules, native module support across multiple platforms, and of course our official public release of React Native for macOS."